 For a long time Hang was exclusevely the name of the Hang instrument that was invented by PANArt in the year 2000 and built in various stages of development between 2001 and 2013.
 The name is pronounced [haŋ] and refers to the way of playing with the hands: Hang means hand in the Bernese dialect.

 Moreover, Hang is a registered trademark of PANArt Hang Manufacturing Ltd. in many countries.
 It is registered for muscial instruments and services like cultural activities, teaching, publishing etc..
-More details can be found in the WIPO database .
+More details can be found in the WIPO Global Brand Database .

 Meanwhile the trademark Hang is a general label for various sheet metal sound sculptures by PANArt, that are played with the hands.
 It is used for three other instruments: the Hang® Gudu the Hang® Urgu and the Hang® Bal.

 Frequently the designation hang drum appears on the Internet.
 In most cases the original Hang instrument by PANArt is meant.
 However, the term is sometimes erroneously used as a synonym for handpan or abused as a name for steel tongue drums .
 Hank drum is another confusable term often used for steel tongue drums.
 A careful second look is often necessary when we encounter the term hang drum on the Internet or elsewhere.